DataDog/datadog-agent/docs/public/components/creating-components.md

 Throughout this page we're going to create a compression component.
 The component compresses the payload before sending it to the Datadog backend.

-Since there are multiple ways to compress data, we are going to provide two implementations of the same component interface:
+Since there are multiple ways to compress data, this component provides two implementations of the same interface:

 * The [ZSTD](https://en.wikipedia.org/wiki/Zstd) data compression algorithm
 * The [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) data compression algorithm